-After checking that it has a context (but not necessarily a complete one) and that gss_init_sec_context() is returning valid status, the appliction sees if gss_init_sec_context() has given it a token to send to the server.
+After checking that it has a context (but not necessarily a complete one) and that gss init sec context() is returning valid status, the application sees if gss_init_sec_context() has given it a token to send to the server.
 If it hasn't, it's because the server has indicated that it doesn't need (another) one.
 If it has, then send it to the server.
 If sending it fails, release the namespaces for it and the service, and exit.
 Remember, you can check for the presence of a token by looking at its length: